 Since your pet can't tell you how they're feeling, let alone if they feel hot, it's helpful to learn how to take their temperature and interpret the results.

-The standard for taking a pet's temperature has been the digital rectal thermometer and that's because the rectal lining corresponds well with the core body temperature.
+The standard tool for checking your pet’s temperature is a digital rectal thermometer.
+That’s because the rectal lining closely matches their core body temperature.

 You can determine what method works best for you and your pet based on their comfort in the necessary positions and your comfort using the thermometer.

-How to Position Your Cat or Dog to Take Their Temperature
+How to Position Your Pet to Take Their Temperature

 If you have a second person available to help, one person performs the task while the other comforts and holds your pet still when needed.
 Cats and small dogs can be held in the lap or against the chest with one hand or arm under the neck to secure the head.
 The other hand or arm around the abdomen helps hold them still and standing up if needed.
 Large or giant dogs can be held the same way.
 One hand or arm can be gently placed on the head or neck to keep it secured against the floor and the other on the flank region to hold the hind end down.